zxkane/servers/README.md

 ## ⭐ Support

-If you find MCP servers useful, please consider:
+If you find MCP servers useful, please consider starring the repository and contributing new servers or improvements!
-- Starring the repository
-- Contributing new servers or improvements
-- Sharing your experience with the community

 ---